patrekurorn/TicTackityToe/README.md

 The server was made by Arnar Leifsson, the teacher of the Vefforritun 2 course.

 ### To start the client:
-In the project directory, run
+In the client directory, run

 #### `npm install`